the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 * **ES6 Class Components:** You already used this type of component declaration.
 In the class definition they extend from the React component.
 The `extend` hooks all the lifecycle methods - available in the React component API - to the component.
 As I mentioned, you already used two of them.
 Additionally you can store and manipulate state in ES6 class components.

 * **React.createClass:** The component declaration was used in older versions of React and still in JavaScript ES5 React applications.
 But [Facebook declared it as deprecated](https://facebook.github.io/react/blog/2015/03/10/react-v0.13.html) in favor of ES6.
+They even added a [deprecation warning in version 15.5](https://facebook.github.io/react/blog/2017/04/07/react-v15.5.0.html).
 You will not use it in the book.

 But when to use functional stateless components over ES6 class components?
 A rule of thumb is to use functional stateless components when you don't need internal component state or component lifecycle methods.
 Usually you start to implement your components as functional stateless components.
 Once you need access to the state or lifecycle methods, you have to refactor it to an ES6 class component.